laggykiller/sticker-convert/docs/guide_kakao.md

 - To download animated stickers, you have two options:
     - Method 1: (RECOMMENDED) Get the share link of the emoticon pack from Kakao app on phone, which does not need auth_token (`https://emoticon.kakao.com/items/xxxxx`)
-    - Method 2: Use `https://e.kakao.com/t/xxxxx` which needs auth_token (Authorization header during request). **Note that this method may not work in some cases with unclear reasons, so use method 1.**
+    - Method 2-4: Use `https://e.kakao.com/t/xxxxx` which needs auth_token (Authorization header during request). **Note that this method may not work in some cases with unclear reasons, so use method 1.**

 ## Method 1: Get share link
 ![../imgs/kakao-share.jpeg](../imgs/kakao-share.jpeg)

-## Method 2: Get auth_token
+## Method 2: Get auth_token from KakaoTalk Desktop application
-- You can get auth_token easily from GUI generate button, via CLI `--kakao-get-auth` or manually get from rooted Android device (You are recommended to do it on emulated Android device)
+- `sticker-convert` will get auth_token from KakaoTalk Desktop application.
+- Note that this only work on Windows.

+GUI:
+1. Download and Login to KakaoTalk Desktop
+2. Press on `Generate` button in sticker-convert GUI
+3. (Optional) if you installed KakaoTalk Desktop in non-default location, you may specify `Kakao app path`
+4. Press on `Get auth_token` and wait

+CLI:
+1. Download and Login to KakaoTalk Desktop
+2. Add `--kakao-get-auth-desktop` as arguments
+3. (Optional) Add `--kakao-bin-path <KAKAO_APP_PATH>` if you installed KakaoTalk Desktop in non-default location
+3. Execute command

+## Method 3: Get auth_token by simulating login
+- `sticker-convert` will simulate login to Android Kakao app to get auth_token
+    - You will send / receive verification code via SMS
+    - You will most likely receive verification code
+    - You have to send verification SMS if you requested to receive verification code too many times
+    - You maybe logged out of existing device
+- The auth_token will expire after a period of time (About a week?), which you have to regenerate it.
 - Explanation of login information
     - Username: Email or Phone number used for signing up Kakao account. (e.g. `+447700900142`)
     - Password: Password of Kakao account
     - Country code: Example would be 82 (For korea), 44 (For UK), 1 (For USA)
     - Phone number: Phone number associated with your Kakao account.
 Used for send / receive verification code via SMS
-- `sticker-convert` will simulate login to Android Kakao app
-    - You will send / receive verification code via SMS
-    - You will most likely receive verification code
-    - You have to send verification SMS if you requested to receive verification code too many times
-    - You maybe logged out of existing device
-- The auth_token will expire after a period of time (About a week?), which you have to regenerate it.

-### How to get auth_token (GUI)
+GUI:
 1. Create KakaoTalk account on Phone
 2. Press on `Generate` button in sticker-convert GUI
 3. Enter account detail in the window
 4. Press on `Login and get auth_token` and follow instructions

-### How to get auth_token (CLI)
+CLI:
 1. Create KakaoTalk account on Phone
-2. Add `--kakao-gen-auth-token --kakao-username <YOUR_USERNAME> --kakao-password <YOUR_PASSWORD> --kakao-country-code <YOUR_COUNTRY_CODE> --kakao-phone-number <YOUR_PHONE_NUMBER>` as arguments
+2. Add `--kakao-get-auth --kakao-username <YOUR_USERNAME> --kakao-password <YOUR_PASSWORD> --kakao-country-code <YOUR_COUNTRY_CODE> --kakao-phone-number <YOUR_PHONE_NUMBER>` as arguments
     - Note: If you had saved username, password, country_code and phone_number before, you may choose not to add them as arguments
     - You may also add `--save-cred` to save the auth_token and login information for later use
 3. Execute command and follow instructions

-### How to get auth_token (Manually) or get emoticon ID
+## Method 4: Get auth_token manually or get emoticon ID
+You can manually get auth_token from rooted Android device (You are recommended to do it on emulated Android device)

 1. Create KakaoTalk account on Phone
 2. Install Android Studio and create an emulated device, then install KakaoTalk on the device
 3. Install BurpSuite